rack2cloud/broadcom-exit-strategy/README.md

-# Virtualization Exit Strategy Framework
+# Broadcom Exit Strategy: Migration Architecture Framework
-### Control Plane & Storage I/O Transition Model
+### Control Plane & Execution Physics Transition Model

 ![Status](https://img.shields.io/badge/status-architectural--framework-blue)

-> **Architecture Principle:** Migration is a control-plane and data-physics transition.
-Compute is the absolute last layer you should move.
+> **Architecture Principle:** Migration is a control-plane and execution-physics transition.
+Relocating the VMDK is the absolute last layer you should move.

 ---